lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 - vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.

-- What filtering options are available?
-  - Filter to your clinic or division using the grey buttons to see trends for the last two years.

 ## Your Team Data Folder